 - Standards Compliant.
-The Wireless Router complies with the IEEE802.11g (DSSS) specifications for Wireless LANs. - Supports both 802.11b and 802.11g Wireless Stations.
+The Wireless Router complies with the IEEE802.11a and IEEE802.11g (DSSS) specifications for Wireless LANs. - Supports 802.11b and 802.11g Wireless Stations.
 The 802.11g standard provides for backward compatibility with the 802.11b standard, so both 802.11b and 802.11g Wireless stations can be used simultaneously. - Speeds to 54Mbps.
-All speeds up to the 802.11g maximum of 54Mbps are supported. - WEP support.
+All speeds up to the 802.11g maximum of 54Mbps are supported. - WPA-PSK support.
+The WPA-PSK (Pre-shared Key) standard provides greater security for your Wireless clients than WEP. - WEP support.
 Support for WEP (Wired Equivalent Privacy) is included.
-Key sizes of 64 Bit and 128 Bit are supported. - Wireless MAC Access Control.
-The Wireless Access Control feature can check the the MAC address (hardware address) of Wireless stations to ensure that only trusted Wireless Stations can access your LAN. - Simple Configuration.
+Key sizes of 64 Bit and 128 Bit are supported. - Wireless MAC-level Access Control.
+The Wireless Access Control feature can check the MAC address (hardware address) of Wireless stations to ensure that only trusted Wireless Stations can access your LAN. - Simple Configuration.
 If the default settings are unsuitable, they can be changed quickly and easily.